FOREX-Euro consolidates gains; yen edges lower

 soon," Jose Wynne, analyst at Barclays Capital wrote in a note.

-Tuesday by Italy, which plans to raise up to 8 billion euros in
+later on Tuesday by Italy, which plans to raise up to 8 billion

 YEN EDGES LOWER